semaphoreci/docs/caching-big-repositories_5bf03fb92c7d3a31944e139d.md

 The same project was executed with and without using the Semaphore 2.0 Cache server.

-The output of the `diff` command shows the differences between the two
+The output of the next `diff` command shows the differences between the pipeline files of the two versions:
-versions:

-	diff .semaphore/semaphore.yml.cache .semaphore/semaphore.yml.nocache
+	$ diff .semaphore/semaphore.yml.cache .semaphore/semaphore.yml.nocache
 	16d15
 	<           - cache store "$SEMAPHORE_PROJECT_NAME-$SEMAPHORE_GIT_SHA" $SEMAPHORE_PROJECT_NAME
 	23,24c22,23